parithoshpoojary/property-listing/README.md

-### PL - Property Listing
+## PL - Property Listing

-PL is a web application that provides a common platform for property buyers & sellers to locate properties of interest in India.
+PL is an online application that serves as a single platform for property buyers and sellers in India to discover properties of interest.

-##### This application is built around using Angular and Spring MVC.
+##### This web application is based on Angular, RESTful API, MySQL and Spring.